mmalcek/gohello/README.md

 # gohello
-Minimal go example with vscode presets for devel in containers testing
+Minimal go example with vscode presets for devel in containers